The Dark Side of Motherhood

 There was no contraction…

-The only pain was the pain of my freshly put together incisions.
+The only pain was the pain of my freshly put-together incisions.

 I was angry…

-What am I suppose to do?!
+What am I supposed to do?!

 I was scared to be left alone with this tiny baby.